britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

 # Terminology {#terminology}

 This document makes extensive use of standard security and privacy terminology; see {{RFC4949}} and {{RFC6973}}.
+Terms used from {{RFC6973}} include Eavesdropper, Observer, Initiator, Intermediary, Recipient, Attack (in a privacy context), Correlation, Fingerprint, Traffic Analysis, and Identifiability (and related terms).
 In addition, we use a few terms that are specific to the attacks discussed here:

 Pervasive Attack:
 : An attack on Internet communications that makes use of access at a large number of points in the network, or otherwise provides the attacker with access to a large amount of Internet traffic; see {{RFC7258}}